testing-library/testing-library-docs/docs/example-react-hooks-useContext.md

 }

-export default TestHookContext
+export default ChildComponent
 ```

-and the tests
+and the tests.
+The basic idea is to test your components as they are used.
+Instead of testing the context-providing component separately, your main focus should be testing that the features connected to the context work correctly.

 ```
 import React from 'react'
-import ReactDOM from 'react-dom' import TestHookContext from '../test_hook_context.js' import {render, fireEvent, cleanup} from '@testing-library/react' import App from '../../../App'
+import ReactDOM from 'react-dom' import ChildComponent from '../childcomponent.js' import {render, fireEvent, cleanup} from '@testing-library/react' import App from './App'

-import Context from '../../store/context'
+import Context from './context'

 afterEach(cleanup)